Patrick Olsen: Return to Denmark

 On 16 September 2017, Olsen moved to Danish club FC Helsingør, who had just won promotion to the Danish Superliga.
 He signed a three-year contract valid until the summer of 2020.
 Helsingør suffered relegation to the 1st Division during his first season at the club.
 After another disappointing season, Olsen even experienced relegation to the third-tier 2nd Division with the club.

 On 26 June 2019, Olsen joined Superliga club AaB on a three-year contract.
 He evolved into a key player for the club, making 40 total appearances during the season in which he scored nine goals.
 AaB finished as runner-up in the Danish Cup and sixth in the league table.

 On 19 August 2020, it was announced that Olsen had signed a five-year contract with fellow Danish Superliga club AGF.
 AGF paid DKK 6 million for him, and could end up - if all bonus clauses were triggered - end up paying close to DKK 9 million.

 Śląsk Wrocław

 On 15 February 2022, Olsen moved abroad yet again, as he was announced to have joined Polish Ekstraklasa side Śląsk Wrocław on a three-and-a-half-year deal.
 He served as the club's captain for the majority of the 2022–23 season and helped Śląsk finish the following league campaign as runners-up.
-On 4 September 2024, it was announced Olsen left the club by mutual consent.
+On 4 September 2024, it was announced that Olsen had left the club by mutual consent.